-- Committee established in 2002 by faculty members and included faculty, parents and external community members
+- The Diversity Committee was established by faculty members and included faculty, parents and external community members.

-- VISIONS, Inc. continued assessment of school in 2004.
-Diversity workshops provided for faculty, leadership, parents and Board members.
-Identified “isms” at Duke School, such as classism, racism, sexism, etc.
+- Diversity workshops were provided for faculty, leadership, parents and board members.
+These focused on identifying “isms” at Duke School, such as classism, racism, sexism, etc.

-- Fuqua Focus Group in 2005, surveyed African American families to determine what attracts them, why they leave, what they need and how Duke School addresses their needs
+- Fuqua Focus Group surveyed African American families to determine what attracts them, why they leave, what they need, and how Duke School addresses their needs.

-- In 2005, renamed as steering committee to advise the Leadership Team and Board of Trustees
+- The Diversity Committee was renamed as a steering committee to advise the Leadership Team and Board of Trustees.

-- In 2007, a school wide community meeting focused on diversity.
+- Duke School held a school wide community meeting focused on diversity.
 Three themes emerged:

 - We must attract, retain and embrace faculty, staff, families and students of color.